-There is also a separate item for starting PowerShell with elevated permissions in the Win+X menu of Windows 10.
+There is also a separate item for starting PowerShell with elevated permissions in the Win+X menu of Windows 10 and 11.
 Just press Windows + X on your keyboard or right-click the Start button and select Windows PowerShell (Admin).

 Create Taskbar Shortcut to Run PowerShell as Administrator

 If you often run the PowerShell console as an administrator, you can create a shortcut to start the PowerShell in elevated mode automatically.